ColOfAbRiX/the-road-to-fp/02_case_classes.md

 insight is also what will enable much more power and expressiveness in the future when we will see functors and monads.

 The `Try` above is a great example of this.
-We have defined two type, both rooted in `Try`: one is used to carry the message "I am the result of a successful computation and I contain the result of that computation of type `T`" (and of course the actual result) while an instance of the other one carries the message "I am the result of a failed computation and I contain that failure".
+We have defined two types, both rooted in `Try`: one is used to carry the message "I am the result of a successful computation and I contain the result of that computation of type `T`" (and of course the actual result) while an instance of the other one carries the message "I am the result of a failed computation and I contain that failure".

-Once we have this we can use pattern matchin to see what happened to the computation and take different actions:
+Once we have this we can use pattern matching to see what happened to the computation and take different actions:

 ```Scala